-Notes to the consolidated financial statements at December 31, 2013 (continued)
+Notes to the consolidated financial statements at December 31, 2014 (continued) (Amounts expressed in thousands of TL unless otherwise indicated.)

 Statement of compliance

 The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).